cinemascience/cinema_explorer/doc/testing/1.10/testplan.md

 - Make a query with both the SVG and Canvas versions of the pcoord component.

 - Make a selection using the parallel coordinates axes by left-click and hold to select a region along an axis: ![selection.png](figures/selection.png)

+### Testing URL attributes

+- from the main repository directory, open `test.html` and click through all links in that document.
+These links test the use cases for each permutation of the allowed values of the `databases` attribute.

 ### Other checks: